CHAPTER 57. EVIDENCE AND WITNESSES.

 officer of any branch of the military service of the United States,

-or any auxiliary unit officially connected with such military
+or any auxiliary unit officially connected with the military

 service.
 Such oath may be taken or affidavit made at any place